Arachne: Search Based Repair of Deep Neural Networks: Experimental Setup

-FM has been introduced to overcome the weakness of the widely studied image classification benchmark, MNIST~\cite{LeCun2010vg}: Xiao et al. argue that FM is more challenging and more relevant to the latest machine learning algorithms, than MNIST~\cite{Xiao2017jy}.
-Instead of hand-written digits, FM contains 60,000 training input images and 10,000 test input images of various types of fashion items.
+FM~\cite{Xiao2017jy} has been introduced to overcome the shortcomings of the widely studied image classification benchmark, MNIST~\cite{LeCun2010vg}.
+Instead of hand-written digits, FM contains 60,000 training images and 10,000 test images of various fashion items.
 Each image is a grey-scale image of size (28,28), associated with one of ten labels.
-For this dataset, we train a neural network composed of two convolutional layers, (CONV(32), CONV(64)), and one fully connected layer (DENSE (256)), followed by a softmax layer.
-We use cross-entropy loss function.
+For this dataset, we train a neural network composed of one fully connected layer with 100 neurons, followed by a softmax layer with the cross-entropy loss function.
+We use this neural network as the DNN image classifier for the FM benchmark in RQs 1 to 4.
+Meanwhile in RQ5, we use the \texttt{convnet} network benchmark provided by the official FashionMNIST repository, which consists of two convolutional layers and two fully-connected layers, to evaluate \name under a more realistic scenario (in RQ5).